iarsystems/bx-gitlab-ci/README.md

 ## A GitLab workflow example
-On your private repository, navigate to the [`.gitlab-ci.yml`](.gitlab-ci.yml) workflow file.
+On your repository, navigate to the [`.gitlab-ci.yml`](.gitlab-ci.yml) workflow file.
 This file uses the [GitLab-flavored YAML](https://docs.gitlab.com/ee/ci/quick_start/#create-a-gitlab-ciyml-file) to describe a workflow containing multiple jobs typically used in embedded firmware projects.

 Refer to the [`.gitlab-ci.yml`](.gitlab-ci.yml) workflow file for detailed comments.

 ## Summary
-This example provided an overview of how to get started with the IAR Build Tools for Arm on GitLab using self-managed Linux runners.
+This example provided an overview of how to get started with the IAR Build Tools for Arm on GitLab CI/CD.
 Development teams can immediately benefit from the comprehensive feedback these modern workflows offer, enabling them to quickly build, analyze, test, and deploy with high quality.

 [__` Follow us `__](https://github.com/iarsystems) on GitHub to get updates about examples like this and more.